 Why aren't individual investments projected?
 (Lifetime Planner)

-The Lifetime Planner doesn't project each individual investment.
-Instead, the value of your entire portfolio is projected.
+The Lifetime Planner projects the value of your entire portfolio rather than individual investments.

 Not Available in Canada